Chart Color Schemes

 Dandenong displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Dwelling structure in Dandenong, as per the latest Census, consisted of 41.5% houses and 58.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Melbourne metro's 72.1% houses and 28.0% other dwellings.
-Home ownership in Dandenong was at 20.5%, with the rest either mortgaged (24.5%) or rented (54.9%).
-The median monthly mortgage repayment was $1,517, below Melbourne metro's average of $1,800.
-Median weekly rent in Dandenong was $319, compared to Melbourne metro's $350.
-Nationally, Dandenong's mortgage repayments were lower at $1,517 than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Dwelling structure in Dandenong, as evaluated at the Census conducted in 2016, comprised 41.5% houses and 58.5% other dwellings.
+This compares to Melbourne metro's dwelling structure of 72.1% houses and 28.0% other dwellings.
+Home ownership in Dandenong stood at 20.5%, with the remainder being mortgaged (24.5%) or rented (54.9%).
+The median monthly mortgage repayment in Dandenong was $1,517, compared to Melbourne metro's $1,800.
+The median weekly rent figure for Dandenong was recorded at $319, whereas Melbourne metro's was $350.
+Nationally, Dandenong's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing